KarlaRosas/SIR_TD10_Backend/README.md

 2. Start WAMP server and database
 3. persistence.xml file configuration:

     * Configurer path, username and password of the database
- * Verify that the 'create' parameter is enabled: property name="hibernate.hbm2ddl.auto" value="create" If the database is created, change the value to 'none' or 'update'
+    * Verify that the 'create' parameter is enabled: property name="hibernate.hbm2ddl.auto" value="create" If the database is created, change the value 'create' to 'none' or 'update'

 **How it works**